 Work Item stopping

-Prior to completion of the intended oneM2M output, the responsible TSG may conclude that a Work Item is no longer required.
-Any Work Item shall automatically be considered by a TSG for stopping, if no progress has been achieved in a given period of time, typically six months, e.g. due to a lack of contribution.
+Prior to completion of the intended oneM2M output, the responsible TP may conclude that a Work Item is no longer required.
+Any Work Item shall automatically be considered by a TP for stopping, if no progress has been achieved in a given period of time, typically six months, e.g. due to a lack of contribution.
 In such cases, the Work Item shall be flagged as "stopped" in the Work Programme.
 The proposal to stop a Work Item shall be fully justified.

 The Work Programme shall be updated accordingly, and shall show the Work Item as "stopped" until the end of the month following the month during which the Work Item was initially flagged.

-The Work Item will be stopped by the TP unless substantial objection is received from a Member during this period.
-It is the responsibility of any objecting Member to discuss their objections with the TSG Chair.
-If it is not possible to resolve the objection, it is the responsibility of the Member to raise the issue with the TP.
+The Work Item will be stopped by the TP unless substantial objection is received from a Member or Partner during this period.
+It is the responsibility of any objecting Member or Partner to discuss their objections with the TP Chair.

 Technical co-ordination

 The TP shall be responsible for determining the overall time frame and for managing the overall work progress.
-The System Aspects TSG shall have a particular responsibility for the technical co-ordination of work being undertaken within oneM2M, and for overall system architecture and system integrity.
-Problems encountered in performing this technical co-ordination role shall be reported immediately to the TP.
+The TP shall have a responsibility for the technical co-ordination of work being undertaken within oneM2M, and for overall system architecture and system integrity.

 Deliverables